programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 port=3306
 database=newspaper_search_results
 ```
 2. Save this file somewhere outside of your R working directory.
 I saved mine in the same folder as other MySQL settings files.
 On my machine this was: C:\ProgramData\MySQL\MySQL Server 5.7\  Depending on your operating system and version of MySQL this location may be somewhere else.
 I have tested putting this file in different places, it just needs to be somewhere R can locate it when the program runs.
+Name the file **newspaper_search_results.cnf**.

 3. Update the R program above to connect to the database using the configuration file:
 ```